Helen Nissenbaum

-Helen Nissenbaum is professor of information science at Cornell Tech.
+Helen Fay Nissenbaum is the Andrew H. and Ann R. Tisch Chaired professor of information science at Cornell Tech.
 She is best known for the concept of "contextual integrity" and her work on privacy, privacy law, trust, and security in the online world.
 Specifically, contextual integrity has influenced the United States government's thinking about privacy issues.
 Nissenbaum co-created the TrackMeNot and AdNauseam browser extensions, which demonstrated the use of obfuscation to maintain user privacy.

 Early life and education

 Nissenbaum studied mathematics and philosophy at the University of the Witwatersrand in South Africa, graduating in 1976.
 She then went on to study at Stanford University, where she completed a master's degree in the social science of education in 1978, and a PhD in philosophy in 1983.

 Work

 Grants

-Nissenbaum has received grants from the National Science Foundation, Air Force Office of Scientific Research, Ford Foundation, the U.S. Department of Health and Human Services Office of the National Coordinator, and the Defense Advanced Research Projects Agency.
+Nissenbaum has received grants from the National Science Foundation, Air Force Office of Scientific Research, Ford Foundation, the Hewlett Foundation the U.S. Department of Health and Human Services Office of the National Coordinator, and the Defense Advanced Research Projects Agency.

+In 2018, Nissenbaum was invited to serve on the first ever external ethics Advisory Panel for Artificial Intelligence at SAP SE —the first European technology company to have an external AI ethics advisory panel.